zephir-lang/zephir-blog/_posts/2019-10-14-zephir-0-12-3-released.md

   - 0.12.x
   - release
 ---
-The release with C code geneation fixes.
+The release with C code generation fixes.

 ### Fixed
 - Fixed concatenation support of strings with double numbers